smithjd/sql-pet/src/test_postgres.md

     # close down the Docker container
     cat(system("docker-compose stop", intern = TRUE), sep = '\n')

-Now verify that tables persist in the Postgres database when Docker has shut down and then started up.
+After closing Docker down, bring it up again and verify that tables are still there.

     # Bring up Docker-compose and Postgres: